Kiwi Pavlova

 Preheat your oven to 300°F (150°C) and before baking Pavlova, reduce the temperature to 250°F (120°C).

-Where can I buy the required ingredients?
+Where can I buy the ingredients for this recipe?

 You can find all the ingredients (fresh, ripe kiwi, free-range eggs, and high-quality sugar) at your local farmers’ market or grocery store.

-Can I substitute any of the ingredients?
+Can I substitute the ingredients in this recipe?

 Instead of the traditional meringue base, you can make a chocolate one – like I did in my Chocolate Hazelnut Pavlova.